Spite is an underrated product requirement

 I persist the Google refresh token in Postgres:

-google_oauth_tokens. - Read token from DB first, env second.
+google_oauth_tokens. - Read the token from the database first, then environment variables second.

 - If Google rotates a refresh token in a token response, store the new one.